 Here, you will find resources for teaching/learning GCSE Physics and A-level Physics.

-My aim is to provide teachers with worksheets and links to on-line resources to facilitate flipping your teaching.
-If you are not familiar with flipping, you might like to look here.
+My main aim is to provide teachers with worksheets and links to on-line resources to enable them to implement a flipped learning approach with their classes, with a minimum investment of time and effort.
+If you are not familiar with flipped learning, you might like to look here.

-I have found the worksheets particularly useful with one-to-one tutoring.
-Once a student has identified a topic they would like some support with, I will often direct them to complete a 'core task' worksheet prior to a tutoring session.
-In the process of reviewing their answers, I can identify sticking points and be more focussed with my support.
+Alternatively, the materials on this website can be used for student self-study/revision.
+Personally, I have found the worksheets particularly useful with one-to-one tutoring.
+Once a student has identified a topic they would like some support with, I will often direct them to complete a core task worksheet prior to a tutoring session.
+In the process of reviewing their answers, I can identify sticking points and be more targeted with my support.

-My focus, at present, is A level.
-You will find some resources in the GCSE section, but they are not specifically designed for flipping.
-However, I am keen to develop Google Form quizzes, which will allow teachers to assess student understanding prior to a lesson.
-These will be available to members only.
+All of the core A level Physics topics are covered, and I have started work on the Astrophysics topic.
+GCSE Physics resources are in the process of being developed.
+In particular, I am producing Google Form quizzes, which enable teachers to assess student understanding prior to a lesson.
+These are available to members only.
 There are a couple of examples in Mixed resources for GCSE, if you wish to try them out.

 GCSE resources are nearly complete.
 I will then concentrate on making Google Form versions of the worksheets for student responses.
 Any feedback, in particular on what you'd like to see improved, is very welcome.